 (ii) These are sites of transpiration in plants.

-Ans: Cardiac muscles occur in the heart and bring about the rhythmic contraction and relaxation of the heart throughout life.
+Ans: The cardiac muscles are branched and cylindrical.
+They are uninucleated and are involuntary in nature.
+Throughout one’s lifetime, the cardiac muscles bring about the rhythmic contraction and relaxation of the heart.

 (a) Tissue that forms the inner lining of our mouth.